Windows81/AutoDesk-NLM/README.md

 The contents in this repo were downloaded from AppNee with the `exe` files extracted using 7z.

+Then the extracted `.bat` scripts were modified to reflect the file structure around them.

 The following description was taken from [`notes.txt`](./notes.txt) then processed and clarified through CodeQwen.

 ---